azat-io/eslint-plugin-perfectionist/docs/rules/sort-array-includes.md

 <!-- end auto-generated rule header -->

+## 📖 Rule Details

-Enforce sorted array values if the include method is called after the array is created.
+Enforce sorted array values if the `includes` method is immediately called after the array is created.

+This rule aims to promote code readability and maintainability by enforcing a consistent ordering of values in arrays.

 ## 💡 Examples